Generate new demand

 Different plan inputs within the same plan can have different Generate New Demand settings.
 This allows you to:

-Force new production for some parts (Generate New Demand: checked)
+Force new production for specific top-level assemblies (Generate New Demand: checked)

 Use existing inventory for other parts (Generate New Demand: unchecked)